jaredkrinke/log/content/posts/static-site-generators/metalsmith-syntax-highlighting.md

 So far, so good.

 # Theming
-Now, on to the hard part: theming!
+Now, on to the annoying part: theming!

 I kind of expected this, but [creating a theme](https://highlightjs.readthedocs.io/en/latest/theme-guide.html#) (mostly from scratch) for highlight.js is fairly tedious.
 The [list of "scopes"](https://highlightjs.readthedocs.io/en/latest/css-classes-reference.html) (i.e. classes of tokens) is long, and some are even nested.
 For example, the name of a function gets the following CSS classes applied: "hljs-title function_".